Timeline of Events in the Struggle for Freedom of Expression in Vietnam

 June 25, 2017: Activist Huynh Anh Tuan was beaten after attempting to obtain information following a protest and detentions.

-June 25, 2017: Professor and former prisoner of conscience Pham Minh Hoang was deported to France after Vietnamese citizenship was revoked.
+June 25, 2017: Professor, activist, and former political prisoner Pham Minh Hoang was deported to France after his Vietnamese citizenship was revoked.

 June 29, 2017: Young activist Tran Hoang Phuc was kidnapped by police, later arrested under Article 88 of the 1999 Criminal Code.
 He had been kidnapped earlier in 2017 as well.